Have you ever thought of using LED Therapy at home? Some of you may not even know what that is.

 Also, while there’s limited evidence on LED therapy’s effects during pregnancy, it’s advisable to consult your doctor before use.

 LED therapy is a versatile, non-invasive treatment that can help improve skin health, whether you’re targeting acne, ageing, or skin tone.
 With various at-home devices available, it’s easy to incorporate this treatment into your skincare routine.
-However, practice consistency and have your dermatologist in a loop to reap the best results.
+However, practice consistency and have your dermatologist in the loop to reap the best results.

 Filed under: Beauty, Skin Care, Tips and Myths